Good-Natured Warning: Making These Little Blocks is Like Eating M&Ms…Hard to Stop!

-You can also look at it this way—you sew both pairs together in the same exact way.
+You can also look at it another way—you sew both pairs together in the same exact way, as shown below.
 In the picture above, one is rotated to show the block design.
 In the picture below, they are oriented identically.
 This is how I sew them together—it’s easier for me to make them match than to try and visualize the block design and sew them as shown above.

 Rotate one and sew the sections together to complete the block.

 Make as many blocks as you want and sew them together into rows.
-The little quilt shown is set 6 x 7 for a total of 42 blocks.
-I cut strips 2″ wide for the borders.
+The little Christmas quilt shown is set 6 x 7 for a total of 42 blocks.
+I cut strips 2″ wide for the border.

 In the Brain-Free Sewing Zone, I make lots of these little blocks.
 Whenever I’m cutting strips for anything, I always cut a 2.5″ strip too and throw it into my pile.
 So I have lots of 2.5″ strips ready.